 We may collect personal information, including but not limited to: name, street address, email address and telephone number, to engage with you, inform you about our work and to secure your support, financial or otherwise, for our activities.

 We conform to the General Data Protection Regulation EU 2016/679 as supplemented by the Data Protection Act 2018 and other applicable laws.
 Under this legislation, we agree to only communicate with you in the ways for which you have given us consent.
 Your data will be securely stored on our database that is only accessible by employees and accredited contractors working for us.
 Access to the database is made on a strict need-to-know basis, it is not made available to everyone who works at or with Keeping Children Safe.
-Your data will be stored in this manner for the duration of your relationship with us and will be erased or anonymised after a period of seven years following our last contact with you.
-We retain data for this period as this is the duration that HMRC requires us to store certain financial and transaction-data for tax purposes.
-If you wish to be exercise your ‘right to be forgotten’ sooner, please contact us on +44 (0)20 7250 8325 or email us at: email@example.com
+Your data will be stored in this manner for the duration of your relationship with us and will be erased or anonymised after seven years following our last contact with you.
+We retain data for this period as this is the duration that HMRC requires us to store certain financial and transaction data for tax purposes.
+If you wish to exercise your ‘right to be forgotten’ sooner, please contact us on +44 (0)20 7250 8325 or email us at: firstname.lastname@example.org

 Unless we receive your consent, we promise not to share your personal data with any organisations likely to contact you directly.
-From time-to-time it is necessary for us to share your data with third parties, such as mailing houses, that process data on our behalf.
+From time-to-time, it is necessary for us to share your data with third parties, such as mailing houses, that process data on our behalf.
 We may use data screening agencies to help us obtain funding by identifying people with a particular interest in our work, or the ability to provide support at a higher level.
-As a small charity this is essential for us to improve our impact, but if you would prefer for your data to not be used in this way please contact us on +44 (0)20 7250 8325 or email us at: firstname.lastname@example.org
+As a small charity this is essential for us to improve our impact, but if you would prefer for your data to not be used in this way please contact us on +44 (0)20 7250 8325 or email us at: email@example.com

 Keeping Children Safe will make commercially reasonable efforts to prevent the loss or unauthorised disclosure of information.
-However, the security of data transmitted over the Internet cannot be completely guaranteed and Keeping Children Safe shall not be responsible for any harm that users or any third party may suffer as a result of a breach of security with respect to use of the website or any information transmitted to the site.
+However, the security of data transmitted over the Internet cannot be completely guaranteed and Keeping Children Safe shall not be responsible for any harm that users or any third party may suffer as a result of a breach of security with respect to the use of the website or any information transmitted to the site.

 Information from underage users